Boise was voted one of the best places to live in the US by US News & World Report

 Hotels and Hospitality

 Staying in downtown Boise is a a convenient 5 minute drive from our beautiful campus.
-Make sure you ask for the “Boise State Rate” at any of these options or use the discount links below.
+Make sure you ask for the “Boise State Rate” at any of these options or use the following discount links.

 Everything in Boise is so close that you may not even need a car.
 Walk the short 10 minutes from campus to the heart of downtown or rent a bike at our Cycle Learning Center (CLC) for the day.
 Located in the Lincoln Parking Garage, the CLC is focused on developing healthy and sustainable lifestyles.